Nociceptor

-A nociceptor (from Latin nocere 'to harm or hurt'; lit. 'pain receptor') is a sensory neuron that responds to damaging or potentially damaging stimuli by sending "possible threat" signals to the spinal cord and the brain.
+A nociceptor (from Latin nocere 'to harm or hurt') is a sensory neuron that responds to damaging or potentially damaging stimuli by sending "possible threat" signals to the spinal cord and the brain.
 The brain creates the sensation of pain to direct attention to the body part, so the threat can be mitigated; this process is called nociception.

 Terminology

 Nociception and pain are usually evoked only by pressures and temperatures that are potentially damaging to tissues.
 This barrier or threshold contrasts with the more sensitive visual, auditory, olfactory, taste, and somatosensory responses to stimuli.
 The experience of pain is individualistic and can be suppressed by stress or exacerbated by anticipation.
 Simple activation of a nociceptor does not always lead to perceived pain, because the latter also depends on the frequency of the action potentials, integration of pre- and postsynaptic signals, and influences from higher or central processes.

-Scientific investigation
+Nociceptors in peripheral tissues detect potentially harmful stimuli and send signals through peripheral nerves to the spinal cord, which conveys the information to the thalamus and then to the somatosensory cortex, where the location and intensity of pain are processed.

+The insular cortex, another key region in pain processing networks, is involved in integrating sensory and emotional aspects of pain, and studies have reported disrupted function and reduced gray matter volume in this area among individuals with chronic pain.

+History

 Nociceptors were discovered by Charles Scott Sherrington in 1906.
 In earlier centuries, scientists believed that animals were like mechanical devices that transformed the energy of sensory stimuli into motor responses.
-Sherrington used many different experiments to demonstrate that different types of stimulation to an afferent nerve fiber's receptive field led to different responses.
+Sherrington's experiments demonstrated that different types of stimulation to an afferent nerve fiber's receptive field led to different responses.
 Some intense stimuli trigger reflex withdrawal, certain autonomic responses, and pain.
-The specific receptors for these intense stimuli were called nociceptors.
+The receptors for these stimuli were called nociceptors.

 Studies of nociceptors have been conducted on conscious humans as well as surrogate animal models.
-The process is difficult due to invasive methods that could change the cellular activity of nociceptors being studied, the inability to record from small neuronal structures, and uncertainties in animal model systems as to whether a response should be attributed to pain or some other factor.
+The process was complicated by the use of invasive methods that could change the nociceptors activity, the inability to record from small neuronal structures, and uncertainties in animal model systems as to whether a response should be attributed to pain or some other factor.